geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-22.md

 Other information, such as contact details for the submitter or database group, useful link, etc., can be included in an association file by prefixing the line with an exclamation mark (!); such lines will be ignored by parsers.

-Recommended information to provide in the header:
+Required information to provide in the header:

     generated-by: database listed in dbxrefs.yaml
     date-generated: YYYY-MM-DD or YYYY-MM-DDTHH:MM